servuscms/servus/README.md

 You also need a VPS with SSH access where you would run **Servus** unless you are just curious and want to test it locally, which is doable, although a bit tricky due to the SSL certificates.

-Also keep in mind that everything changes all the time without prior notice for now...
+**Also keep in mind that everything changes all the time without prior notice!** So using it for a production website is very risky.
+For now...

 ### UI